SCCORR Stakeholders

 Elli Morris welcomed attendees, outlining the agenda which included purpose of meeting, mapping data updates, data reviews, breakout sessions, reconvening into user groups, and SCCORR updates.
 Presenters shared updates on mapping efforts.
 Jamin Grigg, Southwest Region Senior Wildlife Biologist with Colorado Parks and Wildlife, shared mapping efforts on wildlife populations and habitats.
 Weylin Ryan, Sustainability and Policy Manager with Visit Durango, shared cell phone data of locals and visitors visiting public lands.
 Julia Ledford, Field Operations Coordinator & GIS Specialist with Mountain Studies Institute (MSI), reviewed recreation data mapping.
 Elli Morris offered a review of citizen priorities identified from Citizen Survey and Listening Sessions data.
 Stakeholders then participated in breakout sessions to discuss Shared Values, Shared Priority Issues, and attainable Actions (low hanging fruit).
 Moderators assisted in note taking for each breakout session.
 Stephanie Weber provided updates on the SCCORR grant funding for Phase Two.
 Weber requested Stakeholders to participate in an ad hoc committee that will help guide and write the draft Plan.
 The meeting was adjourned after Morris thanked the Stakeholders for participating in person and those who attended online.

-Summary of Key Points discussed during the breakout sessions follows.
-See this pdf for more detailed notes of breakout session input.
+Summary of Key Points discussed during the breakout sessions:

 Shared Values (what SH want to ensure remains healthy)